MCaddell01/cloudvision-user-import-script/README.md

 }
 ```

-The "users" dictionary is then written to a the CSV file, to be imported by the import script, in the following format:
+The 'users' dictionary is then written to a the CSV file, to be imported by the import script, in the following format:
 | userId    | firstName | lastName | email                        | contactNumber | userType | userStatus | profile        | roles                   |
 |-----------|-----------|----------|------------------------------|---------------|----------|------------|----------------|-------------------------|
 | testUser  | Test      | User     | test.user@example.co.uk      | 01234 567890  | SSO      | Enabled    | userProfile    | ['role1', role2, role3] |